-The paper covers the following 4 concepts,
+The paper covers the following 3 concepts,

 - i.
-In motion loading of clinker in railway rakes. - ii.
+In motion loading of clinker or coal in railway rakes. - ii.
 Use of bottom discharge wagons for coal and clinker transport and its easy and fast unloading. - iii.
-Use of wagon shifters to reduce the area for the grinding units - iv.
-Flyash blending units, to reduce material transportation in general.
+Use of wagon shifters to reduce the area for the industrial units required to have railway siding.

-Due to the limitation of size, paper briefly covers the concept, principle of operation and how it could be adopted by the Cement Industry.
-Likely benefits and certain pre-requisites, which are needed for adaptation, are also covered to a certain extent.
+The paper briefly covers the concept, principle of operation and how it could be adopted by the Industry.
+Likely benefits and certain pre-requisites, which are needed for adaptation are also covered to a certain extent.
 In case of any customized needs, Holtec could be consulted for further help.

-2.1 IN MOTION LOADING OF CLINKER IN RAILWAY RAKES
+1.1 IN MOTION LOADING OF CLINKER/ COAL IN RAILWAY RAKES

-For the clinkrization units, having split located grinding units, and transport connectivity through railways, clinker loading is usually done through overland hoppers, constructed on top of the railway tracks and loading of clinker is done through telescopic chutes.
-Depending upon the capacity and speed requirements, more and more number of hoppers / silos are being constructed such that more number of wagons could be loaded simultaneously.
+For the material transport connectivity through railways, clinker/ coal loading is usually done through overland hoppers, constructed on top of the railway tracks and loading of material is done through telescopic chutes.
+Depending upon the capacity and speed requirements, more and more number of hoppers / silos can be constructed so that more number of wagons could be loaded simultaneously.
 As per the usual concept approximately one rake material is stored in the overland hoppers.
-The usual time taken for one complete rake, varies from 3-6 hrs depending upon the number of hoppers available for loading of clinker.
+The usual time taken for one complete rake, varies from 3-6 hrs depending upon the number of hoppers available for loading of material.
 Although more number of hoppers reduces total time for filling the rake, but adds to other complications, such as

-- High number of equipment and their drives.
+• High number of equipments, their drives.

 - Heavy to very heavy civil construction.

-- Constraint of permanent structure construction as per railway norms.
+- Constraint of more permanent structures, as per railway norms.

 - Occupation of large area.

 - More number of operators.

-- Dust nuisance etc.